isomerpages/moe-yuminpri/_our-experience/Co Curriculum Activities/String Ensemble.md

 **_Verani Wu Huiling (4B)_**

 “_I enjoy being in String Ensemble as I have built great friendships with my CCA friends.
-We perform together for special events such as National Day and Teachers’ Day.
+We perform together for special events such as National Day and Teachers’ Day.&nbsp;
 My friends and I find it challenging learning to play new songs.
 However, as we practise more, we eventually become better.
 I intend to be a dedicated member of the String Ensemble and continue to hone my skills._”

 **_Isabelle Lim Shi Jie (4A)_**